-There are Codes of Conduct for Members and Officers in place and performance appraisal processes for Officers.
+There are Codes of Conduct for Members and Officers in place and performance appraisal processes for officers.
 Training is given to Members on the Code of Conduct and there is a Register of Members' Interests.
 The Authority operates a standards regime for the conduct of Members in compliance with the Localism Act 2011.
 There is currently a Standards Committee which monitors the ethical framework of the Authority.

-There is an adopted Whistleblowing Policy, with confidential reporting arrangements in place to enable internal and external whistle-blowing which was updated in March 2014.
-There is also an Anti-fraud & Corruption Policy in place and a supplementary Anti-Money

-Laundering Policy was approved in June 2013.
-The Authority's core 'Values' were included in the 2018/19 staff annual appraisals to provide an opportunity for staff to consider how they have put the Authority's values into practice; ideas to promote the values are also being considered with the introduction of the new intranet.
+There is an adopted Whistleblowing Policy, with confidential reporting arrangements in place to enable internal and external whistle-blowing which was last updated in March 2014.
+There is also an Anti-fraud & Corruption Policy in place and a supplementary Anti-Money Laundering Policy was approved in June 2013.
+The Authority's core 'Values' were included in the 2019/20 staff annual appraisals to provide an opportunity for staff to consider how they have put the Authority's values into practice; ideas to promote the values covered on the Authority intranet.